Charles-Henri Sanson: Career

-On October 16, 1793, the queen, Marie-Antoinette, was executed by Charles-Henri's son Henri, an officer in the Garde Nationale.
+On 16 October 1793 Marie Antoinette was executed by Sanson's son Henri, an officer in the Garde Nationale.
 Sanson and his men executed successive waves of well-known revolutionaries, including Hébert, Danton, Desmoulins, Saint-Just, and Robespierre.
-Less known is Cécile Renault.
+Less known is Cécile Renault, who was executed together with three family members and 50 others on 17 June 1794; Sanson left the scaffold sick.

 Guillotine proponent

-After the Revolution, Sanson was instrumental in the adoption of the guillotine as the standard form of execution.
-After Joseph-Ignace Guillotin publicly proposed Antoine Louis' new execution machine, Sanson delivered a memorandum of unique weight and insight to the French Assembly.
+After the French Revolution, Sanson was instrumental in the adoption of the guillotine as the standard form of execution.
+After Joseph-Ignace Guillotin publicly proposed Antoine Louis's new execution machine, Sanson delivered a memorandum of unique weight and insight to the French Assembly.
 Sanson, who owned and maintained all his own equipment, argued persuasively that multiple executions were too demanding for the old methods.

 The relatively lightweight tools of his trade broke down under heavy usage, and the repair and replacement costs were prohibitive, unreasonably burdening the executioner.
 Even worse, the physical exertion required to use them was too taxing and likely to result in accidents, and the victims themselves were likely to resort to acts of desperation during the lengthy, unpredictable procedures.

-Legacy
+Death and legacy

-Sanson's eldest son Gabriel (1767–1792) had been his assistant and heir apparent from 1790, but he died after slipping off a scaffold as he displayed a severed head to the crowd.
-With his death, the hereditary obligation fell to the youngest son.
-In April 1793, he handed over his office, de facto, to Henri Sanson (1767-1840), who held it until his death in 1840, a total of 47 years.
-Henri guillotined Marie Antoinette and the chief prosecutor Fouquier-Tinville (1795), among many others.
+After years of struggling with ill health, Sanson died of disease on 4 July 1806.
+His younger son Gabriel had been his assistant from 1790, but he died after slipping off a scaffold as he displayed a severed head to the crowd.
+In April 1793, Sanson handed over his office, de facto, to his elder son Henri, who held it until his death in 1840, a total of 47 years.
+Henri guillotined the chief prosecutor Fouquier-Tinville in 1795, among many others.

-The Memories of Sanson are the apocryphal memoirs attributed to Charles-Henri Sanson.
+The Memories of Sanson are the apocryphal memoirs attributed to Sanson.
 Published in 1830, they were written partially by Honoré de Balzac.
-In 1847, the last representative of the family Henry-Clément Sanson, decided, after money problems due to the gambling, to return to the text and to a supplement, under the title: Seven generations of executors, Memories of the executioner Sanson, published in 1862.
-Henri Clément (Henry-Clément) was the sixth and last executioner in the family.
-He held the office since the 1830's as an assistant, and officially from 1840 to 1847.
-The 159-year-long term of the family Sanson ended.
+In 1847, the last representative of the family Henry-Clément Sanson, decided, after money problems due to gambling, to return to the text and to a supplement, under the title Memoirs of the Sansons; or, Seven generations of Executioners, published in 1862.
+His grandson Henri Clément (Henry-Clément) was the sixth and last executioner in the family.
+He worked as an assistant from the 1830s and held the official position from 1840 to 1847, at which point the 159-year Sanson legacy of executioners came to an end.

-In the late 1840s the Tussaud brothers Joseph and Francis, gathering relics for Madame Tussauds wax museum, visited the aged Henry-Clément Sanson and secured parts of one of the original guillotines used during the Age of Terror.
+In the late 1840s the Tussaud brothers Joseph and Francis, gathering relics for Madame Tussauds wax museum, visited the aged Henry-Clément Sanson and secured parts of one of the original guillotines used during the Reign of Terror.
 The executioner had "pawned his guillotine, and got into woeful trouble for alleged trafficking in municipal property".